Santa Clarita high school shooter dies of injuries

 "We didn't know if the shooter had a clear view of us or not, we just sprinted and we just like prayed for our lives," one student told CBS News.
 "I actually thought I was going to die."

 Gracie Muehlberger, 15, and Dominic Blackwell, 14, were killed; the other three victims are expected to survive.
-One of the victims was released from the hospital on Saturday, according to a statement from her family.
+Two of the victims, Mia Page Tretta and Addison Koegle, were released from the hospital on Saturday.

 Authorities said it's not yet clear why Berhow carried out the deadly assault, which occurred on his sixteenth birthday.
 He did not leave behind a diary or a manifesto, and he has not been linked to any violent ideology or group.